-The application should include a declaration stating that there are no pending obligations with the Fees Funding and Housing Service, the Bocconi Library, and other University Offices.
-A duty stamp of 16.00 euros must be attached to the application.
+The application should include a declaration stating that there are no pending obligations with the Fees Funding and Housing Office, the Bocconi Library, and other University Offices.
+A duty stamp worth 16.00 euros must be attached to the application.

-Students must pay university fees and tuition up to the submission of the withdrawal form according to the payment deadlines defined by the Fees Funding and Housing Service.
+Students must pay university fees and tuition up to the submission of the withdrawal form according to the payment deadlines defined by the Fees Funding and Housing Office.

-Students who submit the withdrawal form should contact the Fees Funding and Housing Service in order to check any pending obligations with reference to any expired tuition and fees deadline.
+Students who submit the withdrawal form should contact the Fees Funding and Housing Office in order to check any pending obligations with reference to any expired tuition and fees deadline.

 Withdrawn students can obtain certifications regarding the previous academic career and credit points earned.